In the Time of the Butterflies: Characters

 Mamá: Mother to the Mirabal girls, and married to Papa.
 She takes care of the girls and is always worried about them.
 Despite being the matriarch of a plantation with servants, she is described as illiterate.

 Papá: Father to the Mirabal girls, and married to Mama.
 He heads the family store.

 Pedrito González: A farmer.
 He married Patria Mirabal when she was 16, on February 24, 1947.
 He and his wife eventually join the revolution, along with their son, Nelson.
 He is later imprisoned, along with his brothers-in-law, Leandro and Manolo, for participating in the revolution.
 He and Patria have three children: Nelson, Noris, and Raulito.

 Manolo: A law student when he first arrives in the novel, Manolo is Minerva's husband.
 Manolo emerges as a leader of the revolution and is chosen as president of the June 14 movement.

 Fela: A worker for the Mirabal family who claims to be a fortune teller.
 After the girls die, she claims to be possessed by them.
 Minou goes to Fela for a time to "talk" to her mother after her death.

-Minou: One of Minerva's children, Minou was born around 1956.
+Minou: One of Minerva's children, Minou was born in 1956.
 Like her mother, she is strong-willed and independent.

 Don Manuel: Trujillo's right-hand man.
 Manuel is very "tall and dapper" (page 110).
 He is a corrupt politician, like many of Trujillo's cronies.
 Manuel does many of Trujillo's odd jobs, such as delivering messages and threats for him.

 Virgilio: Virgilio Morales, nicknamed "Lio".
 He is a revolutionary, but unlike most, he is not underground.
 He speaks out publicly against the government, which is considered suicide.
 Lio was forced into hiding because of his actions against the government.
 He was very close to Minerva before he fled the country.
 He asked her to flee with him but Minerva did not get the letter in time because Dede burned his first letter and Minerva's father hid the following letters from her.

 Jaimito: Jaimito is Dede's husband and cousin.
 Jaimito and Dede live on his farm after they are married.
 He is opposed to his wife's family's involvement in the revolution and forbids her to join.
 When he and Dede were first married he was kind, but over the years he and Dede drift apart.
 He cares deeply for his boys.

 Sinita: Minerva's good friend, whom she met at Inmaculada Catholic School for Girls.
 She later goes to Santo Domingo and becomes a revolutionary, just like Minerva.
 All the men in Sinita's' family were killed by Trujillo, the last when she was a young girl, anchoring her deep-seated hatred of Trujillo.

 Rufino de la Cruz: The Mirabals' driver whenever they rented a car to go over the mountains to visit their husbands in prison, he was very loyal to the "butterflies", and they trusted him wholeheartedly.
 He has a wife and one child.
 He was murdered along with the Mirabal girls.